Ratchanok Intanon

+Ratchanok has been a frequent competitor in the SEA Games, winning the individual gold medal in the women's singles.Thailand secured four gold medals in the women's team event at the SEA Games.

 Career

 2008–2010

 In 2008, Ratchanok entered the international circuit at the age of 13.
 The first international tournament she played was the Laos International series, in which she played both singles and doubles.
 She lost the singles final to Vietnam's Lê Ngọc Nguyên Nhung.
 She won her first individual international title in 2009 by winning the Vietnam International Challenge when she was 14.
-She made history by becoming the youngest-ever champion at the 2009 BWF World Junior Championships at 14 in Malaysia by beating her compatriot Porntip Buranaprasertsuk.
+She made history by becoming the youngest-ever champion at the 2009 World Junior Championships at 14 in Malaysia by beating her compatriot Porntip Buranaprasertsuk.
 She reached the final of the Malaysia International Challenge 2009, losing out to Sapsiree Taerattanachai.
 She also reached the 2009 SEA Games women's singles final, but lost to her compatriot Salakjit Ponsana.

-In 2010, at the age of 15, Ratchanok successfully defended her title at the 2010 BWF World Junior Championships in Mexico by beating Misaki Matsutomo.
-Her successful run continued after she won Smiling Fish International event, beating teammate Rawinda Prajongjai.
+In 2010, at the age of 15, Ratchanok successfully defended her title at the World Junior Championships in Mexico by beating Misaki Matsutomo.
+Her successful run continued after she won the Smiling Fish International, beating teammate Rawinda Prajongjai.
 She won back-to-back Grand Prix tournaments by winning the Vietnam Open Grand Prix beating China's Zhou Hui and the Indonesia Grand Prix Gold after defeating Cheng Shao-chieh from Chinese Taipei.
 In the 2010 Guangzhou Asian Games, she won a silver medal as a member of the women's team.
 In the final, she lost to Wang Xin, at that time world number 1.